gardrek/VVpet/README.md

 This is called when an event happens.
 Currently, the only event type is `'button'` and it's data structure is `{button , up , down}`
 `button` is one of the button strings: `'back'`, `'home'`, `'1'`, `'2'`, `'3'`, `'left'`, `'right'`, `'up'`, and `'down'`. `'up` and `'down'` are booleans, giving whether the button is up or down. `'up'` is always the opposite of `'down'`.

 These are also subject to change.
-One thing is, to combine update and draw into one, if possible.

 ## API